lordloh/karyashala/_posts/2015/2015-06-08-stress-testing-a-new-disk.markdown

 2. Buy from reputed vendors - check their return policies.
 3. Always keep multiple copies if you can afford it.
 If it is your projects, homeworks, photographs, home videos or any thing that cannot be replaced, keep a second copy anyway.

-Additionally I would like to point out some [research by Google studying large populations of hard drives](GOOGLE2007).
+Additionally I would like to point out some [research by Google studying large population of hard drives](GOOGLE2007).
 According to them, technologies such as [SMART](https://en.wikipedia.org/wiki/S.M.A.R.T.) were not reliable at predicting failures for individual drives.
-However correlations may only be observed for large populations.
+However correlations may only be observed when the population is sufficiently large.

 [GOOGLE2007] : http://static.googleusercontent.com/media/research.google.com/en/us/archive/disk_failures.pdf